liyumeng2018/apply-now/source/apply/borrower.md

  ## Borrower:
- • Social Security Number of borrower and student
+ #### • Social Security Number of borrower and student

- •Relationship certification with student.
+ #### •Relationship certification with student.

- •Financial information, including income, monthly mortgage/rent payments (if applicable)
+ #### •Financial information, including income, monthly mortgage/rent payments (if applicable)

- •Certificates issued by overseas higher education institutions participating with Bank of China.
+ #### •Certificates issued by overseas higher education institutions participating with Bank of China.

-&#160;&#160;&#160;  o	For freshman: Offer/Acceptance Letter,payment notice
+  o	For freshman: Offer/Acceptance Letter,payment notice

-&#160;&#160;&#160; o	For current student: student ID, last year tuition payment certificate, valid student visa
+   o For current student: student ID, last year tuition payment certificate, valid student visa

-•written authorization for Bank of China to obtain your credit report.
+#### •written authorization for Bank of China to obtain your credit report.

- •If you need guarantee for studying abroad
+ #### •If you need guarantee for studying abroad
-&#160;&#160;&#160;&#160;o	Description of the study abroad guarantee or relevant certification materials provided by embassy of the country of study (or related institution in the destination area) or the university.
+o	Description of the study abroad guarantee or relevant certification materials provided by embassy of the country of study (or related institution in the destination area) or the university.

-•Permanent address and temporary/in-school address
+#### •Permanent address and temporary/in-school address